Ashmit049/MeetSummarizer/README.md

-# MeetSummarizer
-# 🧠 Real-Time Meeting Minutes Generator
+🧠 Real-Time Meeting Minutes Generator

-This project is a web-based application that allows users to record, upload, and transcribe audio from meetings or lectures, and then generate smart summaries using advanced NLP models.
-It supports multilingual summarization for uploaded files and reliable English summarization for live recordings — all wrapped in a clean, responsive UI.
+A web-based tool to record or upload audio, transcribe it using Whisper, and generate smart summaries using BART.
+Supports multilingual summaries for uploads and reliable English summaries for recordings — all within a sleek, tab-based UI.

 🚀 Features
-🎙️ Reliable real-time audio recording (English only) via browser
+🎙️ Real-time audio recording from browser (English-only)

-📤 Upload pre-recorded audio files in multiple languages
+📤 Upload audio files in multiple languages

-🧠 Transcription powered by Faster Whisper (fast, accurate, low-latency)
+🧠 Transcription using Faster Whisper

-✂️ Summarization using Facebook BART Large CNN — a powerful abstractive model
+✂️ Summarization using facebook/bart-large-cnn

-🌍 Multilingual support for uploaded files (auto-translates transcript and summary)
+🌍 Multilingual support: auto-translate transcript and summary

-🔁 Auto-translation of input and summary (e.g., Spanish meeting → English summary → translated back to Spanish)

-📋 Copy or download meeting summaries
+📋 Copy or download summaries

-⚡ Fast, lightweight, and ready for CPU or GPU acceleration
+⚡ Fast and lightweight — runs on CPU or GPU

-🧾 Modern, interactive UI with tab-based interface
+🧾 Responsive UI with tab-based interaction

 🧪 How It Works
-🔴 Record Tab (English-only)
+🔴 Record Tab (English Only)
-Choose recording duration (30 seconds to 10 minutes)
+Choose recording duration (30 sec to 10 min)

-Record audio via browser microphone
+Record directly in the browser using your microphone

-Audio is transcribed (English only) and summarized
+Transcription and summarization are done in English

-Summary and transcript are displayed
+Results are displayed in real time

 📤 Upload Tab (Multilingual)
-Upload an audio file (supports many languages)
+Upload an audio file in any supported language

-Select target language for summary output
+Choose the target language for the summary

-Transcription is auto-translated to English, summarized, then translated back
+Pipeline:

+Auto-detect language

+Translate transcript → English

+Summarize in English

+Translate summary → selected language

-View multilingual transcript and summary
+View transcript and summary in your chosen language